-In a cyclic or dynamic situation such as in underwater acoustic applications, viscoelastic nature of materials having both elastic and viscous behaviour is very important.
-Energy required to deform a perfectly elastic material is completely recovered when the force is removed.
-But the viscous element which is caused by internal molecular friction retards elastic deformation and energy is lost.
-The lost energy is dissipated in the form of heat and the consequent temperature rise in the elastomer is called the heat build up.
-The percentage energy loss per cycle of deformation is known as hysteresis.
-If force is plotted against deflection for one cycle of deformation a hysteresis loop is obtained.
+In a cyclic or dynamic situation such as in underwater $a{COUS{tir}}$ applications, viscoelastic nature of materials having both elastic and viscous behaviour is very important.
+Energy required to deform a perfect elastic material is completely recovered when the force is removed.
+But $\frac{1}{B{\text{ut}}}$ viscous element which is caused by internal molecular friction retard elastic deformation and energy is lost.
+The lost energy is dissipated in the form of heat and the consequent temperature rise in the elastomer is callecthe heat build up.
+The percentage energy loss per cycle of deformation ${\mathfrak{b}}$ known as hysteresis.
+If force is plotted against deflection for one cycle or deformation a hysteresis loop is obtained.
 The area under the unloading curve is proportional to the energy returned.
-Resilience is the term used to define the energy returned on recovery and is expressed as a percentage.
-Rebound resilience is used as a test of dynamic properties the difference is the hysteresis energy loss.
+Resilience is the term used to define the energy returned on recovery and is expressed as a percentage Rebound resilience is used as a test of dynamic properties the differences the hysteresis energy loss.
 If the relationship between stress and strain were perfectly linear the loop will be elliptical.
-And if the sample were perfectly elastic the ellipse will collapse to a straight line.
-If the loading and unloading cycle is repeated the shape and position of the hysteresis curves change.
-In a rubber containing carbon black filler, most of the break down occurs in the first cycle.
+And if the sample were perfect elastic the ellipse will collapse to a straight line.
+If the loading and unloading cycle is repeated the shape and position of the hysteresis curve change.
+In a rubber containing carbon black filler, most of the break dowoccurs in the first cycle.

-In phase stress is due to the elastic component of in the rubber.
-Because of the hysteresis losses, the stress lags behind the resultant of the two stresses by an amount which is known as the phase or loss angle, $\delta$ .
-Fig.2.6 demonstrates resolution of complex modulus into viscous and elastic components.
+In phase stress is due to the elastic component of in the rubber Because of the hysteresis losses, the stress lags behind the resultant of the two stresses by an amount which is known as the phase or loss angle, the Fig.2.6 demonstrates resolution of complex modulus into viscous and elastic components.